Bad33/Bad33/README.md

 An evaluation-first RAG system that checks whether answers about AI governance are supported by reliable evidence and precise citations.

-The project includes reproducible document processing, lexical and dense retrieval evaluation, source-provenance tracking, evidence-sufficiency assessment, citation verification, and abstention handling.
+Built with reproducible document processing, BM25 and dense retrieval evaluation, source-provenance tracking, evidence-sufficiency assessment, citation verification, and abstention handling.

 <p>
   <code>Python</code>